semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ## Configuring blocking findings or errors

-Most CI providers block pull requests (PRs) or merge requests (MRs) on non-zero exit codes.
-Semgrep can be configured to suppress errors (this is the default behavior) or surface all errors depending on the needs of your teams and projects.
+Most CI providers block pull requests (PRs) or merge requests (MRs) when the pipeline ends with an exit code other than zero (other than status successful).
+However, Semgrep in CI is by default configured to suppress internal errors and only report blocking findings to stop your pipeline.
 Configure this behavior by the `--suppress-errors` or `--no-suppress-errors` flags.

+In further detail, the default behavior of Semgrep in CI towards blocking findings and errors is as follows:
-By default, Semgrep blocks your pipeline when it reports a blocking finding (exit code `1`).
-Blocking findings are defined in [Rule Board](https://semgrep.dev/orgs/-/board) of Semgrep App or encompass **all** Semgrep findings if you do **not** use Semgrep App with Semgrep in CI.
-Also, the default behavior is such that when Semgrep encounters errors (exit code `2` and above) your pipeline is **not** blocked.
-When the default behavior is configured, Semgrep in CI sends a crash report to a crash-reporting server and lets CI job continue.
+- When the default behavior is configured, Semgrep encounters an error (exit code `2` and above) pipeline is **not** blocked.
+Semgrep in CI sends a crash report to a crash-reporting server and lets CI job continue.
 This report is anonymous and contains information that is usually sent to Semgrep App.
+- A pipeline is blocked when Semgrep reports a blocking finding (exit code `1`).
+Blocking findings can mean the following:
+    - Findings defined in [Rule Board](https://semgrep.dev/orgs/-/board) of Semgrep App.
+To avoid blocking findings, remove rules from the **Block** column of [Rule Board](https://semgrep.dev/orgs/-/board).
+    - If you do **not** use Semgrep App with Semgrep in CI, blocking findings encompass **all** Semgrep findings.

 Configure and change the setup of blocking findings or errors in your CI pipeline by using the following options in your YAML configuration file: